adamgf/react-native-opencv3/README.md

 If wrapping CvImage, the special string "srcMat" references the source image for the enclosed CvImage tag.
 The special string "dstMat" references the destination Mat for the first function that then gets sent to the next function as an input etc.

-If wrapping CvCamera, the special string "rgba" references the source incoming video image, "rgbat" represents the transposed Mat for the source incoming video image, "gray" references the grayscale incoming video image and "grayt" references the transposed Mat for the grayscale inscoming video image.
+If wrapping CvCamera, the special string "rgba" references the source incoming video image, "rgbat" represents the transposed Mat for the source incoming video image, "gray" references the grayscale incoming video image and "grayt" references the transposed Mat for the grayscale incoming video image.

 The `callback` property should only be used in conjunction with CvCamera and should only be referenced by the outermost tag in the CvInvoke chain.
 This sends the output data from the outermost tag back to your application.
 The callback function should be named `onPayload`.
 The data will be returned as a json dictionary with the key `payload` and the data being returned as the value.
 The data returned in the payload is either one array or an array of arrays.